How Does The Presidential Election Affect The Supreme Court and Betting Odds

 Why Are Supreme Court Justices Important For Presidential Election Campaigns?

 A Supreme Court Justice holds their position for life or until they choose to retire from their seat.
-Typically, when a Supreme Court Justice dies or retires, the sitting President is permitted to nominate an individual who is then reviewed for their qualifications by the Senate and afterward voted upon whether the nominee is confirmed to a Justice position.
+Typically, when a Supreme Court Justice dies or retires, the sitting President is obligated to nominate an individual who is then reviewed for their qualifications by the Senate and afterward voted upon.

-Then-Candidate Donald Trump promised conservative voters if he became President he would appoint a Republican Justice to retain a conservative power hold in the Supreme Court.
-Trump continued by stating he would appoint a Justice who would block tight gun ownership restrictions and regulations, as well as, remove federal abortion rights made possible by the Supreme Court interpretation of the Roe v.
+In 2016, then-Candidate Donald Trump promised conservative voters if he became President he would appoint a conservative judge to the Supreme Court.
+Of course, this is not unusual.
+No President picks a nominee that is not in line with the President's party platform.
+Trump continued by stating he would appoint a Justice who would block unconstitutional gun ownership restrictions and who would end federal abortion rights made possible by the Supreme Court interpretation of the Roe v.
 Wade case.

-Then Candidate for the opposing party Hillary Clinton also made various campaign promises involving the nomination of a new Justice which would reverse a past Supreme Court decision to allow corporations to spend unlimited money on elections as a form of political free speech, as well as, fiercely preserve the federal right to safe and controlled abortions.
+Then Candidate for the opposing party, Hillary Clinton, also made various campaign promises involving the nomination of a new Justice which would reverse a past Supreme Court decision overturn Citizens United, as well as fiercely preserve the federal right to taxpayer-funded abortions.

 While the Supreme Court makeup has always reared itself as an election issue, the death of Justice Scalia in 2016 forced the consideration of filling the seat to be forefront.
-The issue in 2016 provided opportunities to fill the 9th judge seat, however, an aging Supreme Court also meant the potential President would have more than one opportunity to nominate a party loyal Justice.
+The issue in 2016 provided opportunities to fill the ninth seat on the bench.
+However, an aging Supreme Court also meant the potential President would have more than one opportunity to nominate a party-loyal Justice.
+After winning, Trump filled two Supreme Court seats, and with the death of Ruth Bader Ginsburg, he has the chance to fill three in his first term alone.

 Significant Supreme Court Seat Occupancies During The Trump Administration

-After Justice Scalia’s death in 2016 eight Justices survived him, four had liberal affiliations and four had conservative affiliations.
-The makeup of the Supreme Court is a delicate balance which can impact their perspective on critical issues which Justices must make regarding the environment, marriage equality, immigration policies, reproductive rights, money in politics, elections, and voting rights to name a few.
+After Justice Scalia’s death in 2016, eight Justices survived him.
+Four had liberal affiliations and four had conservative affiliations.
+The makeup of the Supreme Court is a delicate balance which can impact their perspective on critical issues which Justices must make regarding any case brought before them.

-After the 2016 Presidential Election, Donald Trump became President and nominated Neil Gorsuch to replace Scalia, the Senate approved of the Justice nominee on April 7th, 2017 and appointed Gorsuch to fill the 9th Justice seat.
-On June 27th, 2018 Justice Anthony Kennedy announced his plan to retire from the Supreme Court.
+After the 2016 Presidential Election, Donald Trump became President and nominated Neil Gorsuch to replace Scalia.
+The Senate approved of the Justice nominee on April 7, 2017, and confirmed Gorsuch's appointment.
+Little over a year later, on June 27, 2018, Justice Anthony Kennedy announced his plan to retire from the Supreme Court.

-President Trump drew his next nomination from a list of 25 potential nominees which were assembled with the assistance of conservative special interest groups.
-Trump’s first Justice nominee runner-up to Neil Gorsuch, Brett Kavanaugh was selected to be the President’s second seat nominee.
-Kavanaugh a federal courts appeal judge in D.C. and former clerk to Justice Kennedy was granted his position by the Senate.
+President Trump drew his next nomination from a list of 25 potential nominees.
+Trump’s first Justice nominee was runner-up to Neil Gorsuch, Brett Kavanaugh.
+Kavanaugh was relentlessly smeared by the media (a la Clarence Thomas a generation earlier), but was ultimately selected to be the President’s second Supreme Court appointee.

 How Supreme Court Decisions Affect Political Betting Odds